augustawind/restcli/README.rst

       Run a Request.

     Options:
+      -o, --override TEXT  Add "key:val" pairs that shadow the Environment.
       --help               Show this message and exit.

 ``restcli view``: